wareset/dester/README.md

     -w, --watch  -  Watch changes in files and configs.
 Default: false -s, --silent -  Show only error messages.
 Default: false -f, --force  -  Will ignore some errors.
+Default: false -m, --minify -  Use the "terser" for minify js files.
 Default: false --pkgbeauty  -  The 'package.json' will be slightly combed.
 Default: true

     --pkg        -  Path to package.json.
 Default: true